Our focus is on developing Traffick Free Cities (TFC)

 "Over the years, we have visited massage parlors and other suspected brothels over 100 times.
 But we are always in uniform and have never been able to develop any cases.
 We welcome Traffick Free Cities to help us fight the sexual exploitation that we know is out there."

 Perhaps the greatest need that Traffick Free Cities will meet is in the area of restoration.
-Our SoCal Restoration Coalition will make available to TFC our network of counselors, social workers, restoration homes and faith-based individuals and organizations.
-Our staff has already counseled and aided a significant number of exploited young women.
-By focusing our efforts on Traffick Free Cities, our restoration network will "ensure more trafficking victims have timely access to services."
-Our ultimate goal is to collaborate with other cities and multiply the model we are creating.
+Our SoCal Restoration Coalition makes available to TFC our network of counselors, social workers, restoration homes and faith-based individuals and organizations.
+Our staff has already counseled and aided a significant number of exploited young women, some from Azusa.
+By focusing our efforts on Traffick Free Cities, our restoration network will ensure that more survivors have the opportunity to begin a new life.
+Our ultimate goal is to collaborate with other cities and multiply Traffick Free Cities projects.